dsavenko/progaholic/README.md

 Visit [this page](https://addons.mozilla.org/en-US/firefox/addon/progaholic/) and click `Add to Firefox`.

-**Note for the mobile FF:** you can install the plugin, but currently the options page doesn't open [#3](https://github.com/dsavenko/progaholic/issues/3), which makes it useless on mobile.
-Will fix the issue soon.
+**Note for the mobile FF:** please, see [#3](https://github.com/dsavenko/progaholic/issues/3).
+The plugin will work on mobile starting FF 56.
+Earlier versions don't support extension options pages, so the plugin is useless.

 ### Chrome